 - Try to call the WhatsApp fraudster

 There are many more tips that can help you prevent WhatsApp fraud.
-Are you determined not to become a victim?
-Want to know what these tips are?
-Read this in-depth article about WhatsApp fraud.

 You can report a scam to WhatsApp from within the app.

 - On an Android phone got to WhatsApp and tap the more options button (i.e. the button has three dots on top of each other like this).
 Then select Settings > Help > Contact Us

 - On an iPhone go to WhatsApp and tap the settings button.
 Then select Help > Contact Us

 WhatsApp suggest that you provide as much information as possible.